zackbatist/open-archaeo/list.md

 ----

-* **SÃ©riation de matrice en prÃ©sence/absence**: Excel file containing macro commands making it possible to transform a 1/0 table (presence / absence) into a graphic matrix treated by matrix permutations; it is possible to take into account the uncertain presence of a character.
+* **Sériation de matrice en présence/absence**: Excel file containing macro commands making it possible to transform a 1/0 table (presence / absence) into a graphic matrix treated by matrix permutations; it is possible to take into account the uncertain presence of a character.
 The instructions for use are contained in the file.
   * by: Bruno Desachy
   * links: [Website](https://abp.hypotheses.org/le-programme-bassin-parisien/les-projets/les-projets-associes-au-programme/outils-danalyse-graphique-des-donnees)
   * tags: [Bits and bobs] and [Seriation]